MTnani/Behavior-driven-development/README.md

 ## Principles of BDD
 Test-driven development is a software-development methodology which essentially states that for each unit of software, a software developer must:

-define a test set for the unit first;
+define a test set for the unit first;<br>
-make the tests fail;
+make the tests fail;<br>
-then implement the unit;
+then implement the unit;<br>
-finally verify that the implementation of the unit makes the tests succeed.
+finally verify that the implementation of the unit makes the tests succeed.<br>
 This definition is rather non-specific in that it allows tests in terms of high-level software requirements, low-level technical details or anything in between.
 One way of looking at BDD therefore, is that it is a continued development of TDD which makes more specific choices than TDD.

 Behavior-driven development specifies that tests of any unit of software should be specified in terms of the desired behavior of the unit.
-Borrowing from agile software development the "desired behavior" in this case consists of the requirements set by the business — that is, the desired behavior that has business value for whatever entity commissioned the software unit under construction.[5][1]
-Within BDD practice, this is referred to as BDD being an "outside-in" activity.[16]
+Borrowing from agile software development the "desired behavior" in this case consists of the requirements set by the business — that is, the desired behavior that has business value for whatever entity commissioned the software unit under construction.
+Within BDD practice, this is referred to as BDD being an "outside-in" activity.

 #### Behavioral specifications
 Following this fundamental choice, a second choice made by BDD relates to how the desired behavior should be specified.
 In this area BDD chooses to use a semi-formal format for behavioral specification which is borrowed from user story specifications from the field of object-oriented analysis and design.
 The scenario aspect of this format may be regarded as an application of Hoare logic to behavioral specification of software units using the domain-specific language of the situation.